vinograd47/opencv-hal-proposal/README.md

 -------

 OpenCV provides HAL interface description (as a C header file `hal_interface.h`).
-This headers will be used both in OpenCV and in HAL implementations.
+This header will be used both in OpenCV and in HAL implementations.

 HAL API is a set of functions prototypes.
 All funcions has plain C interface (no classes, no stl, no exceptions, etc.).